christakakis/SmokersCollabFilter/README.md

-# SmokersCollabFilter 🚬: Smoking Recommendations with Item-Item CF.  [in-progress🧑‍💻💻]
+# SmokersCollabFilter 🚬: Smoking Recommendations with Item-Item CF.  [still-in-progress💻]

 ## **About** ℹ️